Are you finding that you don’t like your friends anymore, or that something doesn’t feel right?

 If you’re into personal growth, you will at some point outgrow some or all of your friends.
 The sooner you can accept it, the easier it’ll be.

 Your friends may object and ask you why you’re abandoning them, but there’s not much you can do.
+The signs are obvious.

-They create their own reality, and if they choose to create the feeling of abandonment, it is up to them.
+Your friends create their own reality, and if they choose to create the feeling of abandonment, it is up to them.
 It’s not a lot of fun, but they will get over it.

 It can get lonely while you’re transitioning from one group of friends to another.
 You’ll wish that you could go back to the way things were.
+Friendship is like that.

 Everything seems so much easier when you selectively pick out memories from the past.
 You might even try to go back for a while, but it won’t feel quite right.